open-sdg/open-sdg/docs/indicator-configuration.md

   - Sex
 ```

-The following fields affect the display of graphs.
-Currently only longitudinal graphs are available but more are planned.
-These fields are experimental.
-Graph fields do not show up on the web page as metadata; we will use them in the future for setting how a graphic should render, some extra labels etc.

 Here is an example of what this looks like on the platform:

 ![Screenshot of expected disaggregations functionality](https://open-sdg.org/open-sdg-docs/img/indicatorconfiguration/expected_disaggregations.png)